 SKiiP® Technology

-The SKiiP technology introduced by SEMIKRON in 1992 is a special pressure contact technology with advantages in power density, longevity, reliability and cost.
-The most important feature is the design without a baseplate.
-The DCB substrate with the chips is pressed onto the heatsink either by pressure moulds in the housing or with structured pressure elements between the chips.
+The SKiiP Technology introduced by Semikron Danfoss in 1992 is a special pressure contact technology with advantages in power density, longevity, reliability, and cost.
+The most important feature the lack of baseplate.
+The DBC substrate on which the chips are mounted is pressed onto the heatsink by either pressure moulds in the housing or with structured pressure elements between the chips.

-The main advantage of this construction technology is that no adhesion bond connection such as a large soldering area exists between the DCB substrate (thermal expansion coefficient of 4...7·10-6/K), and the Cu baseplate (thermal expansion coefficient of approximately 17.5·10-6/K).
-This avoids lifetime-related mechanical stresses between baseplate and DCB, as they occur in conventional modules with temperature changes.
+The main advantage of this construction technology is that no adhesive bond connection such as a large soldered area exists between the DBC substrate (thermal expansion coefficient of 4...7·10-6/K), and the Cu baseplate (thermal expansion coefficient of approximately 17.5·10-6/K).
+This avoids lifetime-related mechanical stresses between baseplate and DBC substrate that occur in conventional modules due to temperature changes.
 Due to the absence of the baseplate and the lower solder layer, the thermal resistance between the chips and the heatsink decreases.
-Thus a higher power density can be achieved in the steady state operation compared to the baseplate modules.
-The elimination of the thermo-mechanical stress between the baseplate and ceramic substrates allows the use of very large substrates for modules without baseplate.
-This is instead of several small substrates soldered to a common base and connected by additional elements.
+Thus, a higher power density can be achieved in the steady state operation compared to baseplate modules.
+The elimination of the thermo-mechanical stress between the baseplate and DBC substrates also allows the use of very large substrates instead of several small substrates soldered to a common base and connected by additional elements.

-The SKiiP technology is used by SEMIKRON in various product groups and combined with different power and control terminals contacted within the module.
+The SKiiP Technology is used by Semikron Danfoss in various product groups and combined with different power and control terminal connections.

 Product group